Providing exposure opportunity to young Nepali scientists

 BattleBot competition was conceived last year to take our project works to the general public, and exhibit the achievement of Nepali engineers.
 This event will provide a platform for young enthusiast engineers to showcase and exhibit their products to the masses and let the people know what our engineering students are doing.

-Upendra Dhungana, a student of engineering at Khwopa Engineering College and member of Online Media Group (OMG) narrated the story of starting BattleBot in Nepal in a recent conversation with Khalti team.
+Upendra Dhungana, a student of engineering at Khwopa Engineering College and member of Online Media Group (OMG) narrated the story of starting BattleBot in Nepal in a recent conversation with the Khalti team.

 OMG, a group of social media groups in Nepal like Troll Nepal, Meme Nepal, and Routine of Nepal Banda had taken an initiative to host the event on last year’s CAN InfoTech.
-They had initiated the concept of doing something useful out of the pool of energetic youths in the social media.
+They had initiated the concept of doing something useful out of the pool of energetic youths in social media.
 A total of 8 teams had participated in the one-day competition.
 The competition held on the final day of the event was a huge crowd puller and got a very good response from the public.

 The simple try last year had turned out to be a grand success, making them prepare a calendar to host the event every year.